-The look of the derma is dehydrated, coarse, flaking, dirty and desiccated.
-The outbreaks are commonly acuminate with extreme shedding.
-There is intense burning feeling in the flare-ups which increases in the late afternoon, at nightfall, and between 1 and 4 o’clock in the morning.
+The derma looks dehydrated, coarse, flaking, dirty, and desiccated.
+The outbreaks are commonly associated with extreme shedding.
+There is an intense burning feeling in the flare-ups, which increases in the late afternoon, at nightfall, and between 1 and 4 o’clock in the morning.
 The cold application also causes the worsening of the burning sensation.
-Warm heating pad, opposite, improves this symptom,
+A warm heating pad, the opposite, improves this symptom,

-The plaques are written off as noticeable, severe peeling of derma in big scales resulting in an exudating skin layer underneath it.
+The plaques are written off as noticeable, severe derma peeling in big scales, resulting in an exudating skin layer underneath it.
 Patients report a severe itching and boiling sensation.
 These individuals scratch the skin elements aggressively until they start bleeding.
-The form of psoriasis that requires ARS-IOD deteriorates during the dry, frigid time of the year.
+The psoriasis that requires ARSENICUM IODATUM deteriorates during the dry, frigid time of the year.

-The derma of hands and head shielded by numerous of psoriatic outbreaks.
+Numerous psoriatic outbreaks shield the derma of the hands and head.
 The lacerations usually ulcerate, mainly from minor wounds.
-The form of psoriasis that may be successfully treated with Borax deteriorates in warm time and improves during the cold season.
-This version of the disease usually upsets extremely anxious people that suffer from phobias, fears and become scared from unexpected loud sounds.
+Psoriasis, which may be successfully treated with borax, deteriorates in warm times and improves during the cold season.
+This version of the disease usually upsets extremely anxious people who suffer from phobias and fears and become scared by unexpected loud sounds.

-The flare-ups of this form of psoriasis are mainly situated on the scalp, limbs, and torso.
-The look of the plaques is cherry red with thickening and hardening of the nearby derma.
-The severity of itching and burning sensation worsens in warm, closed areas (room, apartment, cabin, car, etc.) or from a warm wash in a bathtub or even warm shower.
-At the same time, patients feel much better from cold applications and cold shower.
+This form of psoriasis flare-up is mainly situated on the scalp, limbs, and torso.
+The plaques look cherry red with thickening and hardening of the nearby derma.
+The severity of itching and burning sensation worsens in warm, closed areas (room, apartment, cabin, car, etc.) or from a warm wash in a bathtub or shower.
+At the same time, patients feel much better from cold applications and cold showers.

-Pleats of the derma such as external ears, gluteus, groins, skin of the internal parts of joints are the most common locations for outbreaks of psoriatic plaques of this form.
+Pleats of the derma, such as external ears, gluteus, groins, and the skin of the internal parts of joints, are the most common locations for outbreaks of psoriatic plaques of this form.
 The flare-ups are completely dehydrated and desiccated with slight shedding but more intensive cracking.
 The crashes hemorrhage effortlessly and give out sticky exudate.
 The local heat deteriorates the symptoms.
-This form of psoriasis usually observed in overweight, constipated patients, whose skin look dirty.
+This psoriasis is usually observed in overweight, constipated patients with dirty skin.
 Psoriatic outbursts alternate with gastrointestinal symptoms.

-The following appearances of flare-ups are typical for Sulphur and indicating necessity to administer this remedy:
+The following appearances of flare-ups are typical for Sulphur and indicate the necessity to administer this remedy:

 - voluptuous ferocious itching